torbenf86/T1-P3-Behavioral-Cloning/writeup_template.md

 ![alt text][image5]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn what to do when it approachesThese images show what a recovery looks like starting from ... :
+I recorded then the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn what to do when it approaches the lanes.
+These images show what a recovery looks like starting from the left side of the lane and recovering to the middle of the lane :

 ![alt text][image2]

 ![alt text][image3]

 ![alt text][image4]

-To augment the data sat, I also flipped images and angles thinking that this would generate more training data.
+To augment the data sat, I also flipped images and angles thinking that this would generate more usable training data.
 For example, here is an image that has then been flipped:

 ![alt text][image5]
 ![alt text][image6]

 After the collection process, I had 16772 number of data points.
 I then preprocessed this data by normalizing the data to a range of -0.5..0.5.
-Additionally I cropped the image to (70,25) since this area contains the important information about the road and the lane.
+Additionally I cropped (70,25) of the image since this area contains the important information about the road and the lane.
 The preprocessing is done directly in the model, so that the images don't have to be be preprocessed separately in the autonomous mode any more.